ronnietaylor/openwebui-playground/README.md

 # Open WebUI with Nginx Reverse Proxy

 This project sets up [Open WebUI](https://github.com/open-webui/open-webui) behind an Nginx reverse proxy using Docker Compose.
 It includes configuration for HTTPS using self-signed certificates.
+It also provides an optional [kokoro-web](https://github.com/eduardolat/kokoro-web) service for local text-to-speech (TTS).

 ## Prerequisites